Our vets.

 - Bachelor of Science, Biology, George Washington University, Washington D.C.

-Dr. Wolfe loves to spend time with her husband, two kids and four dogs: Bella, Watson, Millie and Emma.
-Her personal hobbies include fishing and working out, specifically participating in triathlons.
+Dr. Wolfe loves spending time with her two kids and three dogs: Watson, Skye and Roo.
+Her hobbies include swimming, cycling, running (triathlons) and traveling.